 SEAL Program

-In 2020 Chaffey Secondary College introduced the Select Entry Accelerated Learning Program (SEAL) for incoming Year 7 students.
+In 2020, Chaffey Secondary College introduced the Select Entry Accelerated Learning (SEAL) program for incoming Year 7 students.
 The SEAL program is an educational opportunity for those children capable of completing a more comprehensive and challenging secondary curriculum.

 WHAT IS THE SEAL PROGRAM?